Caliapus/Emotion-Wheel/README.md

 # To do
 - write a proper README.md
-- make it more presentable
+- make the interface more presentable
 - limit the number of emotions to be submited
 - change the mechanics to make it nicer